 Each person with lupus is unique, and BENLYSTA will not be an option for everyone.
 You will need to discuss with your doctor if BENLYSTA may be an appropriate treatment option for you.

-BENLYSTA is approved for the treatment of adult patients with active, autoantibody-positive systemic lupus erythematosus (SLE) who are receiving standard therapy.
+BENLYSTA is approved for the treatment of adult and child patients with active, autoantibody-positive systemic lupus erythematosus (SLE) who are receiving standard therapy.

 The label for BENLYSTA includes the following limitations of use: The efficacy of BENLYSTA has not been evaluated in patients with severe active lupus nephritis or severe active central nervous system lupus, and has not been studied in combination with other biologics or intravenous cyclophosphamide.
 Use of BENLYSTA is therefore not recommended in these situations.